 Houston Community College is committed to institutional effectiveness and assessment as a methodology to drive continuous improvement.
 Assessment is intended to help the program/services units achieve congruence with overall institutional goals.
 Research shows that collecting and analyzing evidence leads to improvement of the institution and to programs/services units effectiveness.
-There are five different assessment methods currently available to programs and support services units for gathering evidence.
+There are 8 different assessment methods currently available to programs and support services units for gathering evidence.
 Assessment methods are applied to units as appropriate.

 Internal program review is intended to help the academic programs and services units achieve stated goals, improve performance and plan better for the future.
 Program reviews are conducted every four years by all academic disciplines, career and technical programs and administrative and educational support services operational units.
 Between program reviews, all programs and services operational units complete an Annual Progress Report focusing on program improvement recommendations as identified during the program review process.

 Academic programs and administrative and educational support services operational units may also have outside agencies or consultants conduct an extensive evaluation of the program or the services unit.
 For example, the Learning Resources Network (LERN) conducted an evaluation of the restructuring of the Division of Extended Learning.
 Most of the Health Science programs are evaluated periodically by their outside accrediting bodies, such as the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 The institution also undergoes review by the Texas Higher Education Coordinating Board (THECB) and the Southern Association of Colleges and Schools (SACS).

 OFI District Survey